nitvishnoi/Extended-Kalman-Filter-Project/README.md

 Used the first measurements to initialize the state and covariance matrices

-**C. Upon receiving a measurement after the first, the algorithm should predict object position to the current timestep and then update the prediction using the new measurement.
+**C.Upon receiving a measurement after the first, the algorithm should predict object position to the current timestep and then update the prediction using the new measurement.**
-**

 With each new measurement data received, we are expected to leverage motion model to perform the prediction step, and then measurement model to perform the update step.

-**D. Your algorithm sets up the appropriate matrices given the type of measurement and calls the correct measurement function for a given sensor type.**
+**D.Your algorithm sets up the appropriate matrices given the type of measurement and calls the correct measurement function for a given sensor type.**

 During update step, laser and radar measurements are handled differently since they have different measurement models.
 In particular, radar measurement model is non-linear, ekf linearizes the model around the current estimates.